stahir01/dbt_projects/README.md

-# Blinkist Engagement Metrics dbt Project
+# dbt Project

-This project builds a data pipeline using dbt (Data Build Tool) with DuckDB as the underlying database.
-The goal is to ingest, transform, and produce a final table that captures core engagement metrics from Blinkist mobile and web events.
+This project is a dbt (data build tool) project designed to transform and analyze data.
+It includes various models, seeds, and tests to ensure data quality and integrity.
+The project is structured to follow best practices in dbt development, including a layered architecture for data transformation.

 ---